-(Last Updated on : 01/11/2010)
+(Last Updated on : 30-01-2019)

-that dates back centuries, Kashmiri theatre is an art form rich in content and art.
+that dates back centuries, Kashmiri theatre is an art form, which is rich in content.
 However, Kashmiri theatre has had a rather chequered development, and even though it started off with great pomp and splendour, it witnessed a significant setback in the later stages of its development.
 Currently, much effort is being made for the revival of Kashmiri theatre.

 History of Kashmiri Theatre

 Kashmiri theatre flourished under royal patronage in the ancient period of Kashmiri history.
 The ancient golden age of drama in Kashmir lasted 1500 years, commencing from the Christian era right up till the 15th century.
 Following this flowering of Kashmiri theatre, the medieval period saw a certain stagnation setting in the field of dramatics.
 Following the 12th century, there were a number of emergent issues that Kashmir had to deal with- invasions, attacks, floods, famines, raids, fires and epidemics.
 This left little or no time to be devoted to all forms of arts and literature

 , and resulted in the loss of books, manuscripts and plays.
 It was during this time that folk theatre

 continued to survive and made its presence felt in the form of the Bhand Pather.
 The modern era, with the spread of awareness and education saw a revival of the performing arts and consequently of Kashmiri theatre.
 Sustained efforts are still being made to develop the field of Kashmiri theatre.

 Efforts towards the revival of Kashmiri theatre have been seen since the early part of the 20th century.
 The earliest sign of a revival was seen in the establishment of theatre companies